wazery/Zeal/README.md

 ZEAL
 ====

-A **personal** repsoitory for some important files.
+A **personal** repository for some important files.
 Most of it is document files in markdown format.